Keio University

 On this boundless path

-Though the end be ever so far
+Even if the end is ever so far

 The torch held in our hands

-With the clear light of wisdom
+Clearly shines the light of wisdom

-Correctly illuminates the way
+And correctly illuminates the way

 Let us go forth on this path